wp-plugins/amazon-link/readme.txt

 This is created by either putting the line `amazon_recommends(<Category>,<Number of Posts>)` in your template.
 Or putting the line `[amazon cat=<Category>&last=<Number of Posts>]` within a post or page.
 Where 'Category' is a list of category ids to search within (e.g. as expected by the 'cat' argument of [query_posts](http://codex.wordpress.org/Template_Tags/query_posts#Parameters) function.
 The 'last' parameter is the number of posts to search through.

-= Latest Version - 2.0 =
+= Latest Version - 2.0.1 =

-* Add template facility, with pre-designed templates for most Amazon widgets
-* Add ability to create multiple links from one shortcode
-* Add shortcode processing in widgets
-* Add an option to make the links open in a new window when clicked on by a reader.
-* Add an option to set the length of the wishlist displayed

-= Development Version =

 * Tidy up options so that default affiliate ID's are not displayed and removed redundant 'remote_images' option.
-* Fix bug with plugin activation outputting characters - Thanks to Viktor for highlight
+* Fix bug with plugin activation outputting characters - Thanks to [Viktor Leberecht](http://viktor-leberecht.com) for highlighting.
+* Fix bug when creating the default templates - Thanks to [Tobias Hartmann](http://www.tobias-hartmann.net))for spotting.

 == Installation ==